kballard237/AC209a-Final-Project/README.md

 **Insert plot**

 Similarly, during this and subsequent collections, temperature and humidity had all values recorded as 0, while pressure recorded reasonable values.
-This is interesting as apartment temparture was indeed above freezing during these collections days and also interesting that these three outcome variables are recorded on the same sensor head.
+This is interesting as apartment temperature was indeed above freezing during these collections days and also interesting that these three outcome variables are recorded on the same sensor head.

 **Insert plot**